jaytecks/strix-b550-f-hackintosh/README.md

 - Full support for Catalina 10.15 with OpenCore 0.5.9
 - Audio
 - Ethernet
   - Some issues have been found; if your Hackintosh kernel panics when you try to boot then disable Ethernet in the BIOS.
+Alternatively, you can remove the `device-id` key under `PciRoot(0x0)/Pci(0x1,0x2)/Pci(0x0,0x2)/Pci(0x9,0x0)/Pci(0x0,0x0)` in the DeviceProperties section
 - USB (probably, haven't tested all ports)
 - Wi-Fi if you have a wireless card
 - Bluetooth if you have a wireless card